Rizal Memorial Colleges Broadcasting Corporation

 Rizal Memorial Colleges Broadcasting Corporation (RMCBC) is a Philippine radio network.
 Its main headquarters is located at Door 1C, Anda Corporate Center, F. Inigo St., Davao City.
 RMCBC operates a number of stations across places in Mindanao and Visayas.

 Radyo ni Juan

 Radyo ni Juan was the flagship network of RMCBC from 2012 to 2020, a couple of months after its founder Dodong Solis died.
-Radyo ni Juan Tacurong is the sole station carrying the brand with independent programming, while most of its other stations were relaunched under different management.